-Rheumatic Heart Disease (RHD) is a most under-appreciated deadly disease affecting 70-100 million people worldwide.
-In 2017 the WHO declared it to be a global health threat.
+Rheumatic Heart Disease (RHD) is an under-appreciated deadly disease affecting at least 30 million people worldwide.
+This is a similar number when compared to HIV/AIDS.
+Yet RHD receives less than 1/200th of the research funding.
+In 2018, the WHO declared RHD as a global health priority.
 RHD is a preventable condition triggered by streptococcal bacteria.
-This bacterium is responsible for a common throat infection known as ‘Strep Throat’.
-When left untreated, a patient’s immune system can turn against his own heart while fighting the infection.
-This leads to an acute inflammation of the heart and the heart valves accompanied by fever (Acute Rheumatic Fever).
+This bacterium is responsible for a common throat infection known as Strep Throat.
+When left untreated, a patient’s immune system can turn against their own heart while fighting the infection.
+This leads to an acute inflammation of the heart and the heart valves accompanied by Acute Rheumatic Fever.

 While Heart Centers capable of open heart surgery are a scarcity in most regions with a high prevalence of RHD, the number of Regional Hospitals with good general surgical skills has been continually increasing over recent decades.
 The potential role of such hospitals in expanding cardiac care is widely accepted.

 SAT solutions eliminate the requirement for open-heart surgery.